As the world celebrates International Women’s Day today, March 8, Nigeria joins in celebrating the women who have shaped the nation for the better.

 8. Mosunmola Abudu

-Mosunmola Abudu popularly known as Mo Abudu is a Nigerian media mogul, entrepreneur and philanthropist.
-She’s the Chief Executive Officer of Africa’s first Global Black Multi-Broadcast Entertainment Network, “Ebony Life Television” which she founded in 2013.
+Mosunmola Abudu, popularly known as Mo Abudu is a Nigerian media mogul, entrepreneur, and philanthropist.
+She’s the chief executive officer of Africa’s first global Black multi-broadcast entertainment network, “Ebony Life Television,” which she founded in 2013.

-“Forbes Africa” recognized Mo Abudu as the first African woman to own a Pan-Africa TV channel in 2013.
-Hollywood Reporter also listed her as one of the 25 most Powerful Women in Global TV in 2013.
-Mo was honored with the Entrepreneur of the Year award by Women Werk, New York in 2014.
-Mo Abudu Bag African Achievers Award in 2018 for her contribution in media.
-She made the 2018 UK Power list.
-The media mogul is set to receive the 2019 MIPTV Médailles d’Honneur in Cannes
+“Forbes Africa” recognized Mo Abudu as the first African woman to own a Pan-African TV channel in 2013.
+Hollywood Reporter also listed her as one of the 25 most powerful women in global TV in 2013.
+Mo was honored with the Entrepreneur of the Year award by Women Werk, New York, in 2014.
+Mo Abudu bagged the African Achievers Award in 2018 for her contribution to the media.

 Read: Fascinating Facts You Didn’t Know About Ebony Life TV Boss, Mo Abudu